-Yes.
+We attempt to avoid spraying, but the berries may be sprayed on an as-need basis.
+Check for current spraying info on the main page.
 After 25 years without spraying we were forced to spray to keep from closing the patch.
 However,we are able to use one of the safest pesticides.
 It is in the pyrethroid class which is a synthetic form of the natural organic pyrethrins produced by the flowers of pyrethrums.
 While many pesticides require several days for a pre-harvest interval, PHI, (even the pesticide Sevin requires a 7 day PHI) ours only requires 1 day bertween when it is applied and harvest.
 We may also use Malathion, the common spray available to consumers which also has a 1 day PHI.

 When is the best time to wash berries that are to be frozen?

 The most reliable sources on this subject recommend washing the blueberries after they are frozen, especially if one plans to eat them uncooked.

 What is the best way to wash the berries?